The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Introduction

 \subsubsection{Conventions and notations}

-Throughout, the parenthesis ( ) should be understood so that they can be left out.
-The comparatives 'weaker' and 'stronger' should be understood in the wide sense 'weaker or equally strong' and 'stronger or equally strong', respectively.
+Throughout, the comparatives 'weaker' and 'stronger' should be understood in the wide sense 'weaker or equally strong' and 'stronger or equally strong', respectively.
 We say that two topologies are 'comparable', if one is stronger than another.

 We fix the following notations.

 $\mathbb{N}$ denotes the family of natural numbers and $\mathbb{N}_0:=\{0\}\cup\mathbb{N}$.